cfengine/documentation/reference/components/cf-execd.markdown

 tags: [Components, cf-execd]
 ---

-`cf-execd` is the scheduling daemon for cf-agent.
-It runs cf-agent locally according to a schedule specified in policy code (executor control body).
-After a cf-agent run is completed, cf-execd gathers output from cf-agent, and may be configured to email the output to a specified address.
-It may also be configured to splay (randomize) the execution schedule to prevent synchronized cf-agent runs across a network.
+`cf-execd` is the scheduling daemon for [`cf-agent`][cf-agent].
+It runs `cf-agent` locally according to a schedule specified in policy code (executor control body).
+After a `cf-agent` run is completed, `cf-execd` gathers output from `cf-agent`, and may be configured to email the output to a specified address.
+It may also be configured to [splay][cf-execd#splaytime] (randomize) the execution schedule to prevent synchronized `cf-agent` runs across a network.

 `cf-execd` keeps the promises made in `common` bundles, and is affected by `common` and `executor` control bodies.